This page is an explanatory guide, not a compliance checker

 The Regulations establish a minimum employee threshold as a primary condition of application.
 A business below that threshold is generally outside the scope of the framework.
 The threshold is defined within the statutory provisions.

 The employee threshold is not the same as an informal category such as large retailer, supermarket, or convenience store.
-Whether a business meets the threshold depends on how it is defined within the Regulations — including how employees are counted across a group or chain — not on how the business is described commercially.
+Whether a business meets the threshold depends on how it is defined within the Regulations, including how employees are counted across a group or chain, and not on how the business is described commercially.
 The HFSS and small businesses page explains why this question is commonly misunderstood.

 This step does not determine whether your business meets the threshold.
 Application depends on the statutory criteria.